Smart Export Guarantee: How much can you earn?

-As there’s a lot to take in about the Smart Export Guarantee scheme, here is a quick summary.
+As there is a lot to take in about the Smart Export Guarantee scheme, here is a quick summary:

-- All large UK-based energy suppliers are required to pay households for every kWh of renewable electricity they export back to the grid
+- All large UK-based energy suppliers must pay households for every kWh of renewable electricity they export back to the grid.